 In August, 2007, we entered into a \$200 million accounts receivable securitization program ("Securitization") with a group of conduit lenders and liquidity banks.
 The patient-related accounts receivable ("Receivables") for substantially all of our acute care hospitals serve as collateral for the outstanding borrowings.
-The interest rate on the borrowings is based on the commercial paper rate plus a spread of .25%.
-The initial term of this Securitization is 364 days and the term can be extended for incremental 364 day periods upon mutual agreement of the parties.
+The interest rate on the borrowings is based on the commercial paper rate plus a spread of .35%.
+The initial term of this Securitization was 364 days and the term can be extended for incremental 364 day periods upon mutual agreement of the parties.
+The facility was extended for a second 364-day term in August, 2008.
 The Securitization has a term-out feature that can be exercised by us if the banks do not extend the Securitization which would extend the maturity date to August, 2010.
 Under the terms of the term-out provision, the borrowing rate would be the same as our Credit Agreement rate.
 Outstanding borrowings which can be refinanced through available borrowings under the terms of our Credit Agreement are classified as long-term on our balance sheet.
-We have accounted for this Securitization as borrowings under SFAS No. 140, "Accounting for Transfers and Servicing of Financial Assets and Extinguishments of Liabilities".
+We have accounted for this Securitization as borrowings under SFAS No. 140, "Accounting for Transfers and

+Servicing of Financial Assets and Extinguishments of Liabilities".
 We maintain effective control over the Receivables since, pursuant to the terms of the Securitization, the Receivables are sold from certain of our subsidiaries to special purpose entities that are wholly-owned by us.
-The wholly-owned special purpose entities use the Receivables to collateralize the loans obtained from the group of third-party conduit lenders and liquidity banks do not have recourse to us beyond the assets of the wholly-owned special purpose entities that securitize the loans.
-As of December 31, 2007, we had \$183 million of borrowings outstanding pursuant to this program and \$17 million of available borrowing capacity.
+The wholly-owned special purpose entities use the Receivables to collateralize the loans obtained from the group of third-party conduit lenders and liquidity banks.
+The group of third-party conduit lenders and liquidity banks do not have recourse to us beyond the assets of the wholly-owned special purpose entities that securitize the loans.
+As of December 31, 2008, we had \$70 million of borrowings outstanding pursuant to this program and \$130 million of available borrowing capacity.

 On June 30, 2006, we issued \$250 million of senior notes (the "Notes") which have a 7.125% coupon rate and mature on June 30, 2016.
 Interest on the Notes is payable semiannually in arrears on June 30 and December 30 of each year.
+In June, 2008, we issued and additional \$150 million of Notes which formed a single series with the original Notes issued in June, 2006.
+Other than their date of issuance and initial price to the public, the terms of the Notes issued in June, 2008 are identical to and trade interchangeably with, the Notes which were originally issued in June, 2006.